Templarian/Templarian/README.md

 Probably working on icons or something related to icons.
 If you're ever in Chicago feel free to reach out for tea 🍵 / beer 🍺.

+Co-run [Pictogrammers](https://pictogrammers.com) with some amazing designers and developers.

 #### Topics I Enjoy

 - ✒ Icons (obviously)